hardin47/website/Math154/Notes/10-misc.md

 #### Escape sequences {-}

 There are some special characters in R that cannot be directly coded in a string.
 For example, let's say you specify your pattern with single quotes and you want to find countries with the single quote `'`.
-You would have to "escape" the single quote in the pattern, by preceding it with `\`, so it's clear it is not part of the string-specifying machinery.
+You would have to "escape" the single quote in the pattern, by preceding it with `\`, so it is clear that it is not part of the string-specifying machinery.

 There are other characters in R that require escaping, and this rule applies to all string functions in R, including regular expressions.
 See [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Quotes.html) for a complete list of R escape sequences.